How much does a ground source heat pump cost?

 Find a heat pump expert near me

-One of the major advantages of installing a ground source heat pump is the savings on your ongoing energy bills.
-It’s estimated that you can save up to £790 to £1,425 per year on your heating bill when you replace an old electric system with a GSHP (Source: Energy Savings Trust.
+One of the significant advantages of installing a ground source heat pump is the savings on your ongoing energy bills.
+It’s estimated that you can save up to £790 – £1,425 per year on your heating bill when you replace an old electric system with a GSHP (Source: Energy Savings Trust.
 Based on November 2021 energy prices).

 There are a range of benefits of having a ground source heat pump installed in your home, such as: